DIY vs USE

 After doing this a few times, I thought about creating a linear /command or a skill but then the penny dropped - a gem with CLI and programmable access is more reusable, and more importantly, far more testable than any prompt written in markdown.

-90 minutes of vibe coding later, I published linear-rb and I can manage all my linear tickets from the terminal.
+Less than 2 hours of vibe coding later, I published linear-rb and I can manage all my linear tickets from the terminal.